Teachers would get $60K minimum salary under bill in Congress making grants to states - NewsBreak

 The author emphasized that if the pay schedule for teachers rises, talent will enter and stay in the profession, and the nation will grow to recognize the value of what teachers bring to the table.

-The post Teachers would get $60K minimum salary under bill in Congress making grants to states appeared first on Iowa Capital Dispatch .
+The post Teachers would get $60K minimum salary under bill in Congress making grants to states appeared first on Colorado Newsline .